-A recent report called “Breaking the Cycle” from BHSF describes the vicious stress-related cycle both employees and employers can get caught up in.
+A recent report called “Breaking the Cycle” from the not-for-profit organisation BHSF describes the vicious stress-related cycle both employees and employers can get caught up in.
 It begins with a gradual build-up of work-related stress, which, over time, starts to impact life both in and outside of the workplace.
 This results in additional stress, leading to decreased productivity, heightened absence rates, and bouts of long term sick leave.

 One of the most shocking revelations from the report is that 50% of sufferers feel uncomfortable approaching their employer with stress-related worries.
 This continued reluctance to speak out does nothing to help the cause, as so many employers continue to underestimate the seriousness of such illnesses.